 - Urban Data Management and Analytics: Understanding the urban environment by efficiently analyzing the numerous interactions among large spatio-temporal urban data (e.g.: Data Polygamy).

-I am also Reproducibility Editor for the Information Systems Journal, Elsevier North-Holland.
+I was also Reproducibility Editor for the Information Systems Journal, Elsevier North-Holland.

 Awards and Honors

-- Honorable Mention, SIGMOD 2017 Best Demonstration Award: our demo Querying and Exploring Polygamous Relationships in Urban Spatio-Temporal Data Sets received a honorable mention (8 out of 31 demos).
+- Honorable Mention, SIGMOD 2017 Best Demonstration Award: our demo Querying and Exploring Polygamous Relationships in Urban Spatio-Temporal Data Sets received an honorable mention (8 out of 31 demos).

 - SIGMOD 2017 Student Travel Award